engagetitus/R_programming/Phase_1_Introduction_to_R_and_Fundamentals/Module_1.4_Functions_and_Packages/lesson_3_Introduction_to_Packages.md

 #### **1. What are R Packages and Why are They Used?**

-* **Definition:** An R package is a collection of functions, data, and documentation that extends the capabilities of R's base system.
+* **Definition:** An R package is a collection of `functions`, data, and documentation that extends the capabilities of R's base system.
 Think of them as add-ons or plugins for R.
 * **Purpose:**
   * **Extend Functionality:** Provide specialized tools for statistics, machine learning, visualization, data manipulation, web scraping, and more.
   * **Code Reusability:** Prevent users from reinventing the wheel by providing pre-written, tested, and optimized code for common tasks.
   * **Community Contribution:** Allow R users and developers worldwide to share their work and contribute to the R ecosystem.
   * **Organization:** Group related functions and data together, making them easier to discover and use.

 R's core functionality is powerful, but packages are what truly make R a versatile tool for almost any data-related task.
 The Comprehensive R Archive Network (CRAN) hosts over 20,000 packages, with thousands more available elsewhere (e.g., Bioconductor, GitHub).